The Beth Lists

 Picture

 It was a nice change from what I do regularly.
-The quilt did its job, giving us a cozy area to gather.
+The quilt did its job, giving us a cozy area to gather and share a story or two.
 And I did get a chance to pull out my traveling quilt project.
-A few were happy to decorate a quilt square to add to the growing quilt.
+A few were happy to decorate a quilt square, to add to the growing quilt.

 Squares & Stories

 Cathy joined our little gathering at one point, to share some antique quilts that had been donated to the center.
-As she visited with us I told her what great storyteller Avalon was.
+As she visited with us, I told her what a great storyteller Avalon was.
 "Oh I know!"
 Cathy laughed with nothing but appreciation.

 Picture

 Avalon told a few more stories about her maternal grandmother, who used to host quilting bees.
-She talked about her violin-playing, Choctaw grandfather.
+She talked about her violin-playing and her Choctaw grandfather.
 Avalon picked a piece of fabric with woven baskets.
 Cruz picked fabric with yellow corn on it.
 "Did you ever pick corn on any of the farms where you worked?"
 I asked.
 "Oh yes!"
 Cruz answered.

 The Dining Room

-Across the hall I could smell the chicken friend steak cooking.
+Across the hall I could smell chicken fried steak cooking.

 Picture

-It was obvious I could not compete with those smells that lured the noon time visitors into the dining room.
+It was obvious I could not compete with the smells that lured the noontime visitors into the dining room.
 "Come eat with us!"
 They asked.
 I told them my husband was arriving to pick me up.
 "I'll stay for lunch next time I visit!"
 I promised.

 Visiting with the Diners

 I didn't have time to eat, but I did visit with a few tables.
 I asked what was the best thing about Sunshine House.
-Some said, the food and the cooks.
+A few agreed it was the food they liked best.

 Picture